 This waiver covers States, CDL holders, CLP holders and interstate non-CDL CMV drivers for the period beginning at 12:01 a.m.
-(ET) on March 20, 2020, continuing through 11:59 p.m. on June 30, 2020.
+(ET) on July 1, 2020, through 11:59 p.m. on September 30, 2020.

-- (1) This waiver does not apply to a CDL or CLP holder if the driver's license expired before March 1, 2020. - (2) This waiver does not apply to a CDL or CLP holder if the driver's privileges have been suspended or withdrawn for traffic offenses. - (3) Drivers claiming relief under this waiver from the requirement for a valid medical certificate must have proof of a valid medical certificate that expired on or after March 1, 2020, and carry a paper copy of their expired medical certificates. - (4) Drivers who cannot produce evidence of a prior medical certification that expired on or after March 1, 2020, are not covered under this waiver, including new drivers who have never obtained a medical certification. - (5) Drivers who, since their last medical certificate was issued, have been diagnosed with a medical condition that would disqualify the driver from operating in interstate commerce, or who, since their last medical certificate was issued, have developed a condition that requires an exemption or Skill Performance Evaluation from FMCSA are not covered under this waiver. - (6) This waiver does not apply to medical examiner's certificates originally issued for less than 90 days. - (7) Notification to FMCSA of Accidents.
+- (1) This waiver does not apply to a CDL or CLP holder if the driver's license or permit expired before March 1, 2020. - (2) This waiver does not apply to a CDL or CLP holder if the driver's privileges have been suspended or withdrawn for traffic offenses. - (3) Drivers claiming relief under this waiver from the requirement for a valid medical certificate must have proof of a valid medical certificate and any required medical variance that expired on or after March 1, 2020, and carry a paper copy of their expired medical certificates. - (4) Drivers who cannot produce evidence of a prior medical certification and any required medical variance that expired on or after March 1, 2020, are not covered under this waiver, including new drivers who have never obtained a medical certification. - (5) Drivers who, since their last medical certificate was issued, have been diagnosed with a medical condition that would disqualify the driver from operating in interstate commerce, or who, since their last medical certificate was issued, have developed a condition that requires an exemption or Skill Performance Evaluation from FMCSA are not covered under this waiver. - (6) This waiver does not apply to medical examiner's certificates originally issued for less than 90 days. - (7) Notification to FMCSA of Accidents.
 Each motor carrier must notify FMCSA within 5 business days of an accident (as defined in 49 CFR 390.5), involving any CDL holder, CLP holder, or non-CDL driver operating under the terms of this waiver.
 See 49 CFR 390.15(b) (requiring maintenance of accident registry.)
-Notification shall be by email to MCPSD@DOT.GOV.
-The notification must include the following information: - i.
-Date of the accident; - ii.
-City or town, and State in which the accident occurred, or closest to the accident scene; - iii.
-Driver's name and license number; - iv.
-Vehicle number and State license number; - v.
-Number of individuals suffering physical injury; - vi.
-Number of fatalities; - vii.
-The police-reported cause of the accident (if available at time of the report); and viii.
+Notification shall be by email to\ viii.
 Whether the driver was cited for violation of any traffic laws, or motor carrier safety regulations.